 Do your Research

-I know this is a cliché but knowledge is power.
+Knowledge is power.
 Simply being aware helps you avoid crime, save money, and just have a smoother trip.
 Things you want to know before you travel alone include:

 - Pricing- Research the average costs of hotel rooms, taxi rides, food, tours, and anything else you plan to purchase.
 This helps you avoid getting overcharged.